Mikejo5000/vsts-docs-pr/docs/pipelines/get-started/why-use-pipelines.md

 ## What can Pipelines do for me?

 To show the benefit of using Azure DevOps Pipelines, check out the two scenarios below.
-In the first scenario, we'll cover the development process without using CI/CD with Pipelines, and then in the second we'll show how Pipelines can change the dev process.
+In the first scenario, we'll cover the development process without using CI/CD with Pipelines, and then in the second we'll show how Pipelines can optimize your dev process so you can focus more on your code and less on other things.

 ### Development process _without_ Azure DevOps Pipelines